How to Architect a Personal Development Plan That Leads to Lasting Professional Results

 This exploration will help you to pick your practices.
 You may also consider hiring a coach or trainer to help you establish your practices.

-Step 5: Establish Mini Goals
+Step 5: Establish Personal Development Goals

 Another common mistake people make with their Personal Development Plan is to set big goals.

 Big goals are useful for businesses but suboptimal for personal development.

 A big goal might be to master a particular instrument within 12 months.
 Such a goal will go unrealized.

 As Sun Tzu wrote in The Art of War, “Every battle is won before it’s ever fought.”

 To win the battle for your development in the war of distraction, set mini goals.

 Mini goals help you build momentum because they’re more readily achievable than big goals.